plzin/plzin.github.io/posts/linear-systems-mod-n.md

 which, as a ring, have much nicer properties than the integers mod n.
 Now, we have to solve the system of linear diophantine equations which will be the topic of the next section.

-Before we dive into that, I want to talk about how to go from a solution to the diophantine equations to a solution for the original system, which is rather simple.
+Before we delve into that, I want to talk about how to go from a solution to the diophantine equations to a solution for the original system, which is rather simple.
 Suppose $\x'$ is a solution to $\A'\x'=\b$, then $\x'$ contains entries for the modulus which we just have to truncate.
 The same goes for the basis vectors of the kernel, but it is possible to introduce linear dependence[^2] here.